 The war on drugs was a bad idea from the start, and drug enforcement needs to end – drug addiction is a medical issue, not a criminal one, and I am for decriminalization and amnesty for non-violent users.
 Gun rights are a hot-button issue, but some sensible reform can be accomplished.
 The main causes for our off-the-charts violence are socio-economic, but universal background checks and a training program would greatly reduce deaths without affecting civil liberties.
 To push back against the profit-driven partisanship, restoring the fairness clause is a media regulation that would improve our freedoms and access to information.
 And, of course, I support bodily autonomy for all individuals in society as a basic human right.

 Immigration reform is long-overdue in this country, and I view the current crisis on the border as entirely artificial.
 It was created by changes made to both the immigration quotas and border security, and we can fix it with a few simple changes and save the taxpayer billions.
 Foreign policy is a key issue for me, personally, as a historian and scholar of international politics, and I would push back against intervention wars and favor diplomatic solutions wherever possible.
 But we do need to take better care of our veterans, and ensuring that their care is properly funded and secured from partisan bickering.
-Two areas where there should be bipartisan cooperation because of broad public support are campaign finance reform and balanced budgets.
+One area where there should be bipartisan cooperation because of broad public support is campaign financereform.
 Conservatives and liberals alike agree by wide margins that Washington is a cesspool of corruption, so reigning in the lobbyists and getting to clean elections (i.e., “draining the swamp”) should be a priority for elected officials.
-And passing a massive debt burden onto our children because we refuse to set responsible tax policy is unacceptable.
+And revisiting the way we conceive of the federal budget as a whole is a pressing need, given the fraught rhetoric over debt.